 Home Connection has an arrangement with WPC for dedicated office, storage and parking spaces located on the grounds of WPC.
 Home Connection uses copiers and similar office tools.
-WPC makes available sleeping space, showers, a kitchen, gym and similar space for Home Connection volunteers on an overnight basis, if needed.
-The estimated fair value of facilities in the amount of \$8,000 has been reported in the accompanying Statements of Activities for both 2021 and 2020.
+The estimated fair value of facilities in the amount of \$8,000 has been reported in the accompanying Statements of Activities for both 2022 and 2021.